talla-ui/talla-ui/packages/www/content/en/docs/main/guide/Fundamentals.md

 By enforcing strict ownership, the lifetime of event handlers and property bindings becomes linked to the state of the objects themselves — for example, when the user moves to another part of your application, views and/or activities are unlinked, and all references between objects are automatically removed.

-- The {@link app} singleton object owns an _activation context_ object, i.e. an instance of {@link ActivationContext} (attached).
+- The {@link app} singleton object owns an _activity context_ object, i.e. an instance of {@link ActivityContext} (attached).
-- The activation context contains a {@link ManagedList} that contains all of the current 'root' activities (i.e. instances of {@link Activity}, attached).
+- The activity context contains a {@link ManagedList} that contains all of the current 'root' activities (i.e. instances of {@link Activity}, attached).
 - Activities can be attached to other activities, through properties or other lists.
-By attaching activities (indirectly) to the {@link app} object, they're able to find the activation context (for routing) and renderer (to render their views, if any).
+By attaching activities (indirectly) to the {@link app} object, they're able to find the activity context (for routing) and renderer (to render their views, if any).
 - Each {@link ViewActivity} object creates and unlinks its view automatically, from a static constructor, and then assigns the view instance to the {@link ViewActivity.view} property (attached).
 - Views have different ways of containing other views.
 For example, {@link UIContainer} instances contain other views through the {@link UIContainer.content} list (attached).

 Refer to the documentation for the following classes to learn more.

 - {@ref GlobalContext}
-- {@ref ActivationContext}
+- {@ref ActivityContext}
 - {@ref Activity}
 - {@ref ViewActivity}
 - {@ref View}